 Several small business lenders are popping up all over the place.
 The choice is usually a good thing for consumers, but in this case, it's leading to a lot of confusion because there is no standard way that small business lenders communicate rates.

 If you look around, you'll see what's essentially the same loan presented five different ways from five other lenders, with no way of knowing which one is the best deal.
 This poses a big problem for borrowers because they have to research all these different rates, some of which aren't even rates at all.
 You have interest rates, APRs, factor rates, loan fees, etc., to try and compare, but there's no easy way to do that.

 Understanding your credit score and how it affects loans is the first step to getting a better rate.

-This has been a point of focus for StreetShares because we truly want our borrowers to get a fair deal.
-We were one of the first lenders to sign the Small Business Borrowers’ Bill of Rights, which is a commitment to eliminate predatory lending to small business owners.
+This has been a point of focus for StreetShares because we genuinely want our borrowers to get a fair deal.
+We were one of the first lenders to sign the Small Business Borrowers' Bill of Rights, which is a commitment to eliminating predatory lending to small business owners.
 There are six principles in the Bill of Rights, but the first one is the right to transparent pricing and terms.
 We believe that all lenders should be doing this already, but the reality is that the industry is inconsistent at best.

 I want to thank Mark for the interview.
 I share his view that peer lending can be done in a way that promotes both the social good and economic profits.
-It’s the reason I started my two blogs on crowdfunding and peer lending.
-The two movements are revolutionizing finance and opening up opportunities for borrowers, lenders and investors.
+It's the reason I started my two blogs on crowdfunding and peer lending.
+The two movements are revolutionizing finance and opening up opportunities for borrowers, lenders, and investors.
 If your small business is looking for a loan, your first stop should be StreetShares and its unique rate bidding process.